sungsik-kong/PhyNEST.jl/docs/src/manual/input.md

 ```

 ## Exporting as `.csv` file
 The observed quartet site pattern frequencies from the data can be exported as a `.csv` formatted file.
 This can be done when parsing the alignment using the function `readPhylipFile!` by setting the option `writecsv=true`.
 It will create a `.csv` file in the working directory with the filename `sitePatternCounts_$inputfile.csv`.
 If a user would like to save the `.csv` file in a different name, the file name can be specified in the option `csvname`.
 In the below example, we set the filename as "tutorial_n5h1" for the `.csv` file.
 The `.csv` file can be visualized using function `readCSVFile(csvfile)`.

+If a user forgot to set `writecsv=true`, the function `writeSitePatternCounts` can be used to export.
+See [here](https://sungsik-kong.github.io/PhyNE.jl/dev/#PhyNE.writeSitePatternCounts) for more information.
 ```@repl input
 phydata = readPhylipFile!(datapath, showProgress=false,
                         writecsv=true, csvname="tutorial_n5h1")